peter-conalgo/freesurface/README.md

 ### Objectivism is wrong about needing certain legal rights

+What is [objectivism](http://en.wikipedia.org/wiki/Objectivism_(Ayn_Rand))?
+It is basically Capitalism's equivalent of Karl Marx.
+Nobody hears about it because it sort of says that human nature is reality and socialism is denial.
+I still largely agree with that philosophy.

 The reality is that I have benefited from open source and I want to share that with others.
 I need to be honest right now and admit that I am not an altruist, the only book I ever finished as a young man was the "Fountainhead".
 I loved it, thought about Howard Roark all the time.
 What I loved was